-The Governors have discretion to admit above the admission number in these circumstances but they are not obliged to do so.
+The Governors have discretion to offer in these circumstances but they are not obliged to do so.
 If a place is refused, parents will be informed of their right of appeal.

 Deferring admission and part time attendance

 Schools provide for the admission of all children in the September following their fourth birthday.
 Where a child has been offered a place: